 HIV Testing in Adults (BRFSS): People who answered yes to the question “Have you ever been tested for HIV? (not counting tests you may have had as part of a blood donation, including testing fluid from your mouth.)”.
 (Data are only available for Illinois)

-PrEP Awareness: Percent of respondents who have heard of people who do not have HIV taking pre-exposure prophylaxis (PrEP) to reduce the risk of getting HIV
+PrEP Awareness: Percent of respondents who have heard of people who do not have HIV who are taking pre-exposure prophylaxis (PrEP) to reduce the risk of getting HIV

 Diagnoses